twilio/voice-quickstart-android/README.md

 #### <a name="migration3"></a>CallInvite Changes

-In Voice Android 3.X, the `MessageListener` no longer raises errors if an invalid message is provided, instead a `boolean` value is returned when `boolean handleMessage(context, data, listener)` is called.
+In Voice Android 3.X, the `MessageListener` no longer raises errors if an invalid message is provided, instead a `boolean` value is returned when `boolean Voice.handleMessage(context, data, listener)` is called.
 The `boolean` value returns `true` when the provided data resulted in a `CallInvite` or `CancelledCallInvite` raised by the `MessageListener`.
-If `boolean handleMessage(context, data, listener)` returns `false` it means the data provided was not a Twilio Voice push message.
+If `boolean Voice.handleMessage(context, data, listener)` returns `false` it means the data provided was not a Twilio Voice push message.

 The `MessageListener` now raises callbacks for a `CallInvite` or `CancelledCallInvite` as follows: